AirVPN Review 2026: For the Privacy-Focused Power User?

 The Verdict: Who Should Use AirVPN?

-AirVPN is tailor-made for technically proficient users, privacy advocates, and heavy torrenters who value deep configuration options, open-source principles, and advanced features like port forwarding and VPN over Tor/SSH/SSL.
+AirVPN is tailor-made for technically proficient users, privacy advocates, and heavy torrenters — anyone who values deep configuration, open-source principles, and advanced features like port forwarding and VPN over Tor/SSH/SSL.

 We highly recommend AirVPN for: